WbSun723/tbmalt/docs/source/developer_guide.rst

 it.
 The inclusion of an :code:`Examples` section is highly encouraged, but is not mandatory.
 The example code given in this section must follow the doctest_ format and should be fully self-contained.
 That is to say, the user should be able to copy, paste and run the code result without modification.
-Multiple examples should be separated by blank lines, comments explaining the examples should also have blank lines above and below them.
-:ref:`docstring_examples` demonstrates how the :code:`Examples` section is to be documented.
+However, the modules torch, numpy and matplotlib.pyplot should be considered implicit, i.e. they are always imported and thus do not need to be explicitly stated.
+Furthermore, any explicit imports should be assumed to be inherited by all subsequent examples.
+Multiple examples should be separated by blank lines, comments explaining the examples should also have blank lines above and below them. :ref:`docstring_examples` demonstrates how the :code:`Examples` section is to be documented.

 .. code-block:: python
     :caption: Code-block: `Examples` section